Congratulations on gaining a place in the 2020-entry MORSE, Mathematics and Statistics or Data Science degree programme!

 The University's Welcome to Warwick pages provide a wealth of general information about your arrival and first few days here.
 The information below is more specific to Department of Statistics students.

-There will be a second induction meeting for first year students on Thursday 26th September at 2.30pm in MS.02.
+There will be a second virtual induction session for first year students on Thursday 1st October, starting at 2pm, and again delivered via Teams.

-A link to the Welcome Week events can be found here
+A schedule for the Welcome Week events can be found here.

 There are separate Course Guides for Data Science, for MORSE and for Mathematics & Statistics.
 The up-to-date version of your Course Guide is maintained online.
 You should aim to familiarise yourself with its contents, and to read at least the Introduction and First Year parts in detail, as soon as possible.